 George Villiers, 2nd Duke of Buckingham

 George 2nd Duke of Buckingham, courtier and writer, was born 30th January 1628 and brought up with the royal children after his father's death.
 He fought at the battle of Worcester and escaped to Holland during the Civil War.
 He bore the orb in the coronation of Charles II in 1661 and was Master of the Horse and ambassador to Paris together with several other posts.
 On 15th September 1657 he married Mary Fairfax, daughter of Thomas, Lord Fairfax.
 He died of a chill caught while hunting and died in Yorkshire 16th April 1687 and was buried there.
 A few months later his body was removed to the Abbey but he has no monument or marker.
+A large monument had been designed for him but it was never erected.
 He left no legitimate male heir.
 Mary was buried in the Buckingham vault on 30th October 1704 aged 67.